christopher-besch/homepage/src/articles/03_gentoo/gentoo_01.md

 ### Kitty
 My terminal emulator of choice is Kitty, mainly because it supports displaying images directly in the terminal.
-Unfortunately you have to jump through a few hoops to install it on Gentoo.
+Unfortunately you have to jump through a few hoops to install it on Gentoo, because it's still in the testing branch.
 Refer to the [Kitty on Gentoo article](https://wiki.gentoo.org/wiki/Kitty) for installation instructions.
 To be able to show images in the terminal, you also have to install `media-gfx/imagemagick`.
 My kitty config is also part of my [config collection](https://github.com/christopher-besch/configs).